Ismail-Sadaqat/Smart-Toll-Gate-System/README.md

 ## Project Overview

-The **Smart Toll Gate System** enables real-time toll collection, vehicle speed monitoring, and balance verification using RFID technology.
-It integrates hardware sensors with a Raspberry Pi and sends data to a cloud dashboard via **ThingSpeak**, while also offering an API via **Flask** for real-time monitoring.
+The Smart Toll Gate System enables real-time toll collection, vehicle speed monitoring, and balance verification using RFID technology.
+It integrates hardware sensors with a Raspberry Pi and sends data to a cloud dashboard via ThingSpeak, while also offering an API via Flask for real-time monitoring.

 ---